 AND THE MOUNTAINS…

-8 out of 10 of the world’s highest mountains are found within the relatively small 143,000 km2 that Nepal occupies – including the world`s tallest, Mount Everest at 8,850 metres.
+8 out of 10 of the world’s highest mountains are found within the relatively small 143,000 km2 that Nepal occupies.
+That includes the world’s tallest, Mount Everest, at 8,850 metres.

 Sagarmatha, is the Nepali word for Everest, meaning “Forehead of the sky”.

 Kathmandu, Nepal’s capital, is set in a valley surrounded by the Himalayan mountains.

 With a population of just over 1 million people.

 Here, the average price of a Room at a 3* hotel is £21 per night, whilst a 5* room averages at £114

 At the heart of the old city’s maze-like alleys is Durbar Square, which becomes frenetic during Indra Jatra,

 Many of the city’s historic sites were damaged or destroyed by a 2015 earthquake, but as a result,

 Durbar Square’s palace, Hanuman Dhoka, and Kasthamandap, a wooden Hindu temple, are being rebuilt.

 Crafts are an important part of the local economy, particularly for disadvantaged female workers.